What is a SWOT analysis?

 SWOT is a 2×2 grid that surfaces a position's internal strengths and weaknesses alongside external opportunities and threats.
 Here is how to run one in 5 steps.

-A SWOT analysis is a structured way to evaluate any strategic position by listing its Strengths, Weaknesses, Opportunities, and Threats in a 2×2 grid.
+A SWOT analysis is a structured way to evaluate any strategic position by listing its Strengths, Weaknesses, Opportunities, and Threats in a 2×2 grid — the four-part shorthand defined in our glossary entry for SWOT.
 Strengths and weaknesses are internal — they describe what the team or product already has under its control.
 Opportunities and threats are external — they describe what the world is doing around the position.

 The framework was developed by Albert Humphrey at Stanford Research Institute in the 1960s as part of a long study on why corporate planning was failing.
 Today it is the most-used starting point for strategy work because it forces a balanced view across upside and downside in a single glance.